henryperson/civ-test/README.md

 2. Type “sudo pip install requests”

-You need to open "civMultiplayer.py" in a text editor and change the global variable AUTH_KEY to your authentication key found here: # Available here: http://multiplayerrobot.com/Download
+You need to open "civMultiplayer.py" in a text editor and change the global variable AUTH_KEY to your authentication key found here: http://multiplayerrobot.com/Download

+To run, just double click the "gmr" file.
+If that doesn't work, then if you are on Windows, go to command prompt, cd to the directory you stored this in, and type "python gmr".
+If you are on a Mac, then open terminal, cd to the directory you stored this in, and type "./gmr"